lfades/cottz-publish/README.md

 ```

 ### publishWithRelations (this, options, callback)
+* You can edit the document directly (doc.property = 'some') or send it in the return.
 * **this** is the this of the publication
 * **options** is an object like this: `{cursor: Authors.find(), cursorName: 'authors'}` or just a cursor
 * **callback** receives 3 parameters: (`id`, `doc`, `changed`)